Kneckter/SpawnpointClusterTool/README.md

 To get started using the python script, you can download the files or `git clone https://github.com/Kneckter/SpawnpointClusterTool` this repository.

-You will need a few Python3 modules to run this script so run this command: `sudo -H pip3 install -U configargparse==0.14.0 peewee==3.9.6 matplotlib`
+You will need a few Python3 modules to run this script so run this command: `sudo -H pip3 install -U configargparse==0.14.0 peewee==3.9.6 matplotlib PyMySQL==0.9.3`

 You do not need to create lists of coordinate pairs, this tool has settings to connect to your database and read a geofence that is part of a questing instance.
 Make a copy of the `config.ini.example` and rename it as `config.ini`.
 Fill in the database settings for your RDM database.